aurorasmiles/WorldGuardDocs/source/config.rst

     :header: Setting, Default, Description
     :widths: 18, 5, 26

-    wand,334,"The ID of the item that is used to right click a block to inspect the regions affecting it.
+    wand,leather,"The ID of the item that is used to right click a block to inspect the regions affecting it.
 By default, this item is cow leather.
 Before, it was string but Minecraft added a use for string." invincibility-removes-mobs,FALSE,"If enabled, if a player is attacked while he or she is invincible due to the invincibility :doc:`region flag <regions/flags>`, then the attacking mob is removed from the world." fake-player-build-override,TRUE,"Whether players with a name that start with ``[`` and end with ``]`` should bypass all protection.
 This is only the case with third-party plugins and mods that use 'fake players' in lieu of firing the proper events." explosion-flags-block-entity-damage,TRUE,"Whether the various ``-explosion`` :doc:`region flags <regions/flags>` should also disable entity damage when enabled."